jrfnl/wp-documentor-plugin/README.md

-wp-plugin-hook-documentor-plugin
+wp-hook-documentor-plugin
 ================================

-A WordPress plugin to make the wp-plugin-hook-documentor available within WordPress
+A WordPress plugin to make the wp-hook-documentor available within any WordPress installation